Peter Ford (diplomat)

-Peter William Ford (born 27 June 1947) is an English diplomat who served as the British ambassador to Bahrain from 1999 to 2003 and Syria from 2003 to 2006.
+Peter William Ford (born 27 June 1947) is a British former diplomat who served as the British Ambassador to Bahrain from 1999 to 2003 and to Syria from 2003 to 2006.
+In 2023, Ford became a Deputy Leader of the Workers Party of Britain.

 Education and career

-Ford was educated at Weston Point Community Primary School, Helsby Grammar School in Cheshire and The Queen's College, Oxford.
+While being raised in Runcorn, Ford was educated at Weston Point Community Primary School, Helsby Grammar School in Cheshire and The Queen's College, Oxford.

-Having finished his Arabic studies he worked in Beirut, Riyadh, Paris and Cairo before being appointed British ambassador to Bahrain as well as Syria from 2003 to 2006.
+Having finished his Arabic studies he worked for the Diplomatic Service in Beirut, Riyadh, Paris and Cairo before being appointed British Ambassador to Bahrain from 1999 to 2003 and British Ambassador to Syria from 2003 to 2006.

 Retiring from the Diplomatic Service in 2006, he became Representative of the Commissioner-General of UNRWA in the Arab world.

-In February 2017, Ford became a Director of the British Syrian Society, alongside President Assad's father-in-law Dr Fawaz Akhras.
+Politics

+In December 2023, Ford was elected as one of the Deputy Leaders of the Workers Party of Britain.
+He was the Workers Party of Britain candidate in the 2025 Runcorn and Helsby by-election.